Geocruizer/zambia-buildings-import/wiki_proposal.md

 <h1>Proposal: </h1>

 Akros Global Health is an organization that works to strengthen national health systems in developing countries.
-One of the programs Akros has initiated is mSpray, Indoor Residual Spraying for Malaria prevention.
-Through this program, Akros collected data on the location of buildings that have been sprayed.
+One of the programs Akros has initiated is mSpray, Indoor Residual Spraying (IRS) for Malaria prevention.
+IRS is one of the world's best tools in fighting malaria.
+Insecticides are sprayed on household walls, killing mosquitoes that spread malaria.
+Stop the mosquito, stop malaria.
+Funded by the Global Health Bureau at USAID, mSpray is a revolutionary new tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
+Through this program, Akros collectes data on when to spray, what to spray, and where to spray.
+Getting these three factors to line up takes lots of planning, and having the best informaiton available increases the effectiveness of a spray campaige.

 Akros contacted Development Seed to conduct the import of this building dataset (268k records).
-This data is verified by Akros Global Health contributors.
+Data was verified by Akros Global Health contributors with assistance from the USAID GeoCenter's Remote Sensing Program.
 This proposal suggests a one time import, with possible future imports once additional datasets have been cleaned and verified.

 Import process:
 Create country extract of Zambia to compare the Akros data against